David Pratt (failed assassin): Early life

 Pratt was a farmer and wealthy businessman from the United Kingdom.
-He was born in Croydon, London to Arthur Pratt, businessman, and Georgina Wills.
+He was born in Croydon, London, to Arthur Pratt, businessman, and Georgina Wills.
 He had one sibling, Ethel Margaret Pratt.
 When he was two years old, the family immigrated to South Africa and settled in the Houghton Estate, Johannesburg and he would eventually attended King Edward VII school.
-His epilepsy began either when he was eight or twelve, his mother's sister suffered. from the condition.
+His epilepsy began either when he was eight or twelve; his mother's sister suffered from the condition.
 He studied at Gonville and Caius College University of Cambridge, England, where he studied Economics (part I) and Law (part II), graduating in 1931 with a third class honours degree.

 Personal and business life

 He owned many businesses and properties.
-He had four farms.
-Moloney's Eye in the Magaliesberg, and Steenkoppie, Delarey and Rietfontein in the Krugersdorp area.
+He had four farms: Moloney's Eye in the Magaliesberg, and Steenkoppie, Delarey and Rietfontein in the Krugersdorp area.
 He ran the family sweet factory, and some of his businesses included a manganese mine, ran a cattle stud of Ayrshire, a dairy, and trout farm.
 Other interests were the Anglican church and the Boy's Town charity.
 He had friends both in the English and Afrikaans community.

 During World War Two he volunteered for the air force and was categorised class C because of his epilepsy and became an office clerk.
-He was treated for epilepsy during his service but was court martialled and boarded, declared unit and discharged in October 1943.
+He was treated for epilepsy during his service but was court martialled and boarded, declared unfit and discharged in October 1943.

-He married British journalist Mary Lindsay Hatrick in February 1935 and they had two children, Susan Dianna in 1937 and David John in August 1940 though he died in March 1945.
-The marriage was difficult, with Pratt having mental health problems and treated with psychotherapy, Mary left him the month her son died.
+He married British journalist Mary Lindsay Hatrick in February 1935 and they had two children, Susan Dianna in 1937 and David John in August 1940, though the latter died in March 1945.
+The marriage was difficult, with Pratt having mental health problems which were treated with psychotherapy.
+Mary left him the month her son died.
 Susan, his daughter remained behind in Johannesburg but Mary would return to Johannesburg.
-Divorce proceedings were instituted from 1945 by his lawyer Issie Maisels with joint custody obtained in February 1946.
-His mental health deteriorated during and after the divorce, attacks of epilepsy and depression, threated in both South Africa and the USA in 1948-49.
-The relationship between the Pratt and his ex was difficult with the former failing to properly take care of his daughter's upbring, issues with her grandfather's inheritance, but all was settled in June 1953 and Mary obtained sole guardianship and Pratt with access.
+Divorce proceedings were instituted from 1945 by Pratt's lawyer, Issie Maisels, with joint custody obtained in February 1946.
+His mental health deteriorated during and after the divorce, attacks of epilepsy and depression, threatened in both South Africa and the USA in 1948–1949.
+The relationship between Pratt and his ex-wife, Mary, remained difficult, with issues between them persisting after the end of their marriage.
+Pratt was accused of failing to properly look after his daughter's upbringing, and there was debate regarding the distribution of Mary's grandfather's inheritance, but by June 1953, these were resolved with Mary obtaining sole guardianship over their daughter, Susan, and Pratt being allowed access.